 The famous Greyhound also runs regular services from the Port Authority Bus terminal to Boston which takes around 5 hours.
 We set off on an early morning service which got us into the city for around about 10am and left on a late night bus to get us back into NYC for 2am.

 Cost: $15 each way, per person (Cheapest)

 Things to do in Boston

 Fenway Park, the home of the Boston Red Sox since 1912 and is the oldest and most historic ball park in America, and one of the oldest sports stadiums in the world.
-Whether you are a die hard baseball fan (like Nic – Mets fan), general sports fan or even just a culture and history junkie this is the number 1 spot in Boston not to miss!
+Whether you are a die hard baseball fan (like Nic – Mets fan), general sports fan or even just a culture and history junkie this is the one of the best things to do in Boston for sure!
 Fenway has seen it all, from Babe Ruth through to the post Boston bombing world series championship!
 The tour takes you all around the park and even on top of the infamous “green monster”, what makes it even more special is the passion of the guides who have seen all the history in this stadium first hand.